 – No backlit

 Lenovo series gained the fame of launching a premium quality Chromebook with modern specs.
-However, it wasn’t delineated to the high-end device, rather Lenovo C340 is the perfect example of what a simple Chromebook should possess from elegant colors to its cheap offers.
+However, it wasn’t delineated to the high-end device; rather, Lenovo C340 is the perfect example of what a simple Chromebook should possess, from elegant colors to its cheap offers.
 Initially, two colors are available, including the gorgeous Sand Pink.
-The rugged-type hinges support the display to fold into tent or laptop mode without any obstruction, and all of them come at a lower price indeed.
+In addition, the rugged-type hinges support the display to fold into tent or laptop mode without any obstruction, and all of them come at a lower price indeed.

 The whole body is not durable as other premium Chromebook since the chassis is not made from any special material.
-The biggest downside of this device is its petty display, which barely produces any decent resolution and brightness.
+This device’s biggest downside is its petty display, which barely produces any decent resolution and brightness.
 More often, the display gets pixelated and blurry.
 Keys without backlit cause distraction when typed in darkness.
-However, its battery lasts about 10 hours, and that is well enough to keep you busy with Netflix or casual gaming.
+However, its battery lasts about 10 hours, which is well enough to keep you busy with Netflix or casual gaming.